Fort Bema: History

-By the 16th century, in the area was present a farming community, owned by goldsmith Fołtan.
+By the 16th century, a farming community was present in the area, owned by the goldsmith Fołtan.
 It was later named Parysów, after the Parys family, which acquired it in 1573.
 Next, it was owned by city councillor Kasper Walter from 1666, and architects A. Solary and J. Fontanna in the first half of the 18th century.
 The village was located near the current corner of Maczka and Obrońców Tobruku Streets, while its farmlands stretched between Bonifraterska Street, Miła Street, Muranowska Street, and the village of Wielka Wola.
 In the 17th century, there was also a brick factory.

-Between 1886 and 1890, the Fort P, was constructed to the south of the village of Parysów.
+Between 1886 and 1890, Fort P was constructed to the south of the village of Parysów.
 It was part of the series of fortifications of the Warsaw Fortress, built around the city by the Imperial Russian Army.
 The fort was decommissioned and partially demolished in 1909.
 In 1921, it was renamed in honour of Józef Bem, an 18th- and 19th-century engineer and military officer, and veteran of the November Uprising.
 From 1924 to 1939, it housed an ammunition factory.

-In 1920, a wooden building at 90 Powązkowska Street, was adopted into the St. Josaphat Church belonging to the Catholic denomination.
-According to some theories, said structure could have been the St. Nicholas the Wonderworker Church of the Eastern Orthodox denomination, dating to 1872, however, others suspect it would have been deconstructed by then.
+In 1920, a wooden building at 90 Powązkowska Street was adapted into the St. Josaphat Catholic Church.
+According to some theories, the structure could have been the St. Nicholas the Wonderworker Eastern Orthodox Church, dating to 1872, however, others suspect it had been demolished by then.
 In 1966, it was replaced with a new, larger brick building.

-Throughout 1920s, several villas were built in area of Waldorffa Street near the fort.
+Throughout the 1920s, several villas were built in the area of Waldorffa Street near the fort.
 In the 1970s, they were acquired by the military.

 In September 1939, during the siege of Warsaw, the fort was defended by the 202nd Company of the 4th Battalion of the 30th Kaniów Riflemen Regiment of the Polish Armed Forces, led by major Ludwik Łukasiewicz.
 On 9 September, it was replaced by the 1st Battalion of the 144th Infantry Regiment, commanded by major Bronisław Wadas.
 Despite numerous German attacks, it remained under Polish control until the capitulation of Warsaw on 28 September 1939.
-While under the German occupation, until 1944, it was used as a weapons warehouse.
-Around it were built several brick outpost bunkers, which during the course of the conflict, were attacked numerous times by the Polish resistance.
+While under the German occupation until 1944, it was used as a weapons warehouse.
+Around it were built several brick outpost bunkers, which during the course of the conflict were attacked numerous times by the Polish resistance.
 After the end of the war, it functioned as a prisoner-of-war camp for German soldiers.